OpenStackweb/osf-website/src/pages/openinfra-summit/summit-onsite-safety.md

 - Booth staff are required to wear masks while at the booth.
 Event participants are required to wear a mask when visiting booths and are encouraged to not crowd around booths.
 - Hand sanitation stations will be available throughout the venue with alcohol-based hand sanitizer.

+The OpenInfra Summit Vancouver has taken the [Public Health Pledge](https://phpledge.com) as part of our commitment to safety and inclusion, and is taking proactive steps to mitigate the spread of COVID-19 and other transmissible diseases.

 <hr style="margin:5rem 0 2rem;">

 ### Health & Safety FAQs